Lionsberg/lionsberg-wiki/New Vision and Plan.md

 By pursuing these strategic objectives, we can mobilize a global movement that overcomes the Meta Crisis, fosters unity, and propels humanity towards a just, regenerative, and flourishing future for all.
 Through the collective efforts of engaged and concerned [[Citizens]] worldwide, we will actualize our shared [[Vision]] and transform our world for the better.

 ## Plan

+Based on this [[Context]], [[Vision]], [[Analysis]], [[Engagement]], and [[Strategy]], we are continuously improving a detailed and comprehensive [[Plan of Action]] as part of the [[New Vision and Plan]].

+The [[Work Breakdown Structure (WBS)]] is organized around three high-level phases of the [[New Vision and Plan]]:

+1. Lionsberg Meta Project Initiation and Implementation
+2. Overcoming the [[Meta Crisis]] and co-creating the [[New World]]
+3. Passing the Baton to Future Generations

+Each of these phases is broken down into key [[Features of Work]], each of which is being developed into their own further breakdowns.

+### Phase I: Initiation, Implementation, and Administration

+1.  **Establishment of the Core Enterprise**: Set up the legal, financial, administrative, and process foundations for the [[Core Enterprise]] that will serve as the communications and mission control hub for the global movement.

+2.  **Recruitment and Onboarding**: Identify and engage key stakeholders, thought leaders, experts, and passionate individuals from diverse sectors to form the initial Core Team, Wisdom Council, and Impact Partnerships.

+3.  **Communication and Collaboration Infrastructure**: Design, develop, and implement effective communication and collaboration tools to facilitate efficient coordination, knowledge sharing, and decision-making among participants.

+4.  **Initial Funding and Resource Mobilization**: Secure funding and resources to sustain the Core Enterprise, its operations, and its efforts to support and empower local and global initiatives.

+5.  **Launch and Public Awareness**: Design and execute a high-impact, multi-platform campaign to announce the launch of the Lionsberg Meta Project and inspire engagement from individuals, organizations, and communities worldwide.

+### Phase II: Overcoming the Meta Crisis and Co-Creating the New World

+1.  **Local and Global Action**: Facilitate the formation and growth of Citizen Impact Groups focused on addressing specific aspects of the Meta Crisis, fostering resilience, and driving systemic change from the ground up.

+2.  **Education, Training, and Capacity Building**: Develop and disseminate transformative educational resources and training programs that empower individuals and groups to effectively tackle the Meta Crisis and contribute to the New World.

+3. **The New World as a System of Systems, and the Prototype**: Develop a Work Breakdown Structure of the New World Vision as a interexistent System of Systems.
+Forge exemplary components of each sub-system into a continuously improving Prototype, whose interoperable components are designed and built as a [[Kit of Parts]] that can be localized and adapted to any local context.

+4.  **Innovation and Scaling of Solutions**: Identify, pilot, and champion groundbreaking, adaptable, and scalable solutions that can be applied across diverse contexts, effectively addressing the multifaceted challenges of the Meta Crisis and accelerating progress towards the New World.

+5.  **Policy Advocacy and Systemic Change**: Engage with policymakers, influencers, and decision-makers at all levels to advocate for transformative policy changes that support the transition to the New World.

+6.  **Monitoring, Evaluation, and Learning**: Implement robust monitoring and evaluation systems to track progress, learn from successes and failures, and adapt the Plan of Action as needed to optimize impact.

+### Phase III: Passing the Baton to Future Generations

+1.  **Intergenerational Dialogue and Engagement**: Foster open and inclusive dialogues between generations, ensuring that the voices, perspectives, and aspirations of future generations are represented and valued in decision-making processes.

+2.  **Legacy Building**: Document and share the successes, learnings, and wisdom gained through the Lionsberg Meta Project, creating a rich legacy that can inspire and guide future generations in their quest to build a just, regenerative, and flourishing world.

+3.  **Continuity and Succession Planning**: Develop and implement succession planning strategies to ensure that leadership, knowledge, and expertise are smoothly transferred from one generation to the next, maintaining momentum and progress towards the New World.

+4.  **Ongoing Mentorship and Support**: Establish a global mentorship network that connects experienced leaders and changemakers with emerging talent, fostering lifelong learning and development across generations.

+5.  **Celebration and Acknowledgment**: Honor the contributions, achievements, and sacrifices of those who have come before us, celebrating the progress made and acknowledging the collective efforts of all involved in the Lionsberg Meta Project.

+6.  **Global Movement Sustenance**: Ensure the ongoing sustenance of the global movement by continuously adapting strategies and approaches to address emerging challenges, leveraging new technologies, and cultivating a vibrant multigenerational community committed to the New World's vision and values.

+7.  **Cultural Transformation**: Engage in long-term efforts to shift cultural norms and values towards those that prioritize the well-being of people and the planet, fostering a global culture of compassion, cooperation, and stewardship.

+8.  **Integrating New Knowledge and Wisdom**: Continuously incorporate new insights, knowledge, and wisdom gained from scientific discoveries, technological advancements, and cultural evolution to refine and update the **New Vision and Plan**, ensuring its ongoing relevance and effectiveness to all current and future generations.

+9.  **Resilience and Antifragility**: Build resilience and antifragility into the movement, the New World, and its institutions, enabling them to adapt, learn, and grow stronger in the face of inevitable adversity and unforeseen challenges.

+10.  **Local and Universal Citizenship and Stewardship**: Cultivate a sense of local and universal citizenship, stewardship and responsibility among people worldwide, empowering them to work together as stewards of our shared home and guardians of future generations.

+By continuing to implement and improve this comprehensive and compelling Plan, we can mobilize a global movement that overcomes the Meta Crisis, fosters unity, and propels humanity towards a just, regenerative, and flourishing future for all.